Ernst Sieber: Sozialwerke Pfarrer Sieber

 In 1963, Sieber established the first homeless community in a bunker in Zürich-Aussersihl.
 The later charity Sozialwerke Pfarrer Sieber (SWS) started numerous initiatives over the decades, among them Sune-Dörfli, Sune-Egge, Ur-Dörfli, Sune-Stube, Pfuusbus, and the Brothausen settlement in Zürich-Affoltern for homeless people, or food supplement for poor people in cooperation with Swiss retailers.
 In 1988 the foundation was formally established, to support, "committed on the basis of the Gospel...to help to alleviate the hardships around addiction, disease, violence and homelessness."
 The foundation calls its work an "update of the biblical message in view of social distress and the distress of individuals who are mentally and physically suffering, socially injured, homeless and refuged, drug addicted".
 To give pastoral, social, medical and material assistance, as well as to ensure partnership and mutually complementary aid, SWS states that it cooperates with individuals, private, civil and ecclesiastical authorities.

 Death

-Sieber died on 19 May 2018 at the age of 91 in Triemli Hospital in Zurich.
+Sieber died on 19 May 2018 at the age of 91 in Triemli Hospital in Zürich.